AntonioPrimera/laravel-heroicons/readme.md

 This method allows you to set one or more attributes on the outer svg node, provided an associative array of attribute name => value pairs.

+#### setPathAttributes(array $attributes)

+This method allows you to set one or more attributes on all path nodes inside the svg.
+The attributes must be provided as an associative array of attributeName => attributeValue pairs.

 #### getSvgInstance()